mtmanning93/Reach_reports/README_testing.md

 2. "Stray end tag `<div>`."
 - Again in the footer I had an unused closing `</div>` tag.

-With these errors fixed I ran the deployed url again and recieved "Document checking completed.
+With these errors fixed I ran the deployed URL again and received the "Document checking completed.
 No errors or warnings to show" message.

 ![W3C Html validation success](README_images/w3c_html.png)

 [⏫ contents](#contents)

-### User Testing
+### Manual Testing
 ----------------
 These tests were written and given to a user to carry out whilst using the site.
 They were made to test overall functionailty of the site.